 Dossier Soil: carbon sequestration

 Besides the ocean, soils are the largest carbon storehouse.
 With proper management, agricultural soils can even store significantly more carbon than they currently do.
 Capturing CO2 in the form of soil organic matter (carbon) not only contributes to the fight against climate change, this carbon also plays a key role in the proper functioning and fertility of the soil.
-Yet carbon storage in agricultural soils is not a simple story.
+Yet carbon sequestration in agricultural soils is not simple to do.

 Hole in a field with a measuring tape